Good Sunday Morning,

 CTV Vancouver - The king-maker: Weaver in no rush to partner up

 Power Play - Liberals win a minority (Elizabeth May offers a federal perspective)

 CBC The House - B.C.'s Minority Report

 Global News - Adam Olsen wins seat in Saanich North

-Andrew and Sonia flank their leader as Andrew Weaver reiterates that they are prepared to work with either or both political parties to advance the issues that matter deeply to British Columbians.
-As a voter and constituent I am proud that Adam Olsen is going to be my MLA.
+Adam and Sonia flank their leader as Andrew Weaver reiterates that they are prepared to work with either or both political parties to advance the issues that matter deeply to British Columbians.
+As a voter and constituent I am proud that Adam Olsen is going to be my next MLA.
 He asked the people of Saanich North and the Islands to place their vote in his care.
 Over 13,000 of us did.